idaholab/moose/framework/doc/content/source/constraints/AutomaticMortarGeneration.md

 ### Second Order Geometries (TRI6 and QUAD9 faces)

-Elements defined on second order geometries are curvilinear so, to simplify the 'clipping' procedure, both secondary and primary face elements are subdivided into first-order face elements then subsequently linearized (see below).
+Elements defined on second order geometries are curvilinear so to simplify the 'clipping' procedure both secondary and primary face elements are subdivided into first-order face elements then subsequently linearized (illustrated below).
 The same clipping and triangularization routine is then applied on the linearized sub-elements to create the mortar segments.
+See [!cite](puso2008segment).

 !media media/framework/constraints/Second-Order-Linearized.jpg

 Quadrature points defined on mortar segments (which live on linearized elements) are mapped back to second order elements following an analogous but reverse procedure to the one illustrated above; points are mapped from linearized elements to first order sub-elements then subsequently transformed to the original second order elements.
-Additional information on mortar integration is given in ...

-!syntax description /Constraints/AutomaticMortarGeneration

-!syntax parameters /Constraints/AutomaticMortarGeneration

-!syntax inputs /Constraints/AutomaticMortarGeneration

-!syntax children /Constraints/AutomaticMortarGeneration

 !bibtex bibliography